Sewer Blockage and Clogged Drain

 Sewer Blockage/Clogged Drain

 Sewer blockages and clogged drains in South Eastern Massachusetts and areas of Rhode Island often contain a mainline sewer trap.
 This trap can make clearing a sewer blockage difficult.
-Understanding how the drain or sewer becomes clogged or slow to drain is key to avoiding costly, inconvenient and destructive sewer issues that carry a risk to the health of the occupants in the building.
+Understanding how the drain or sewer becomes clogged or slow to drain is key to avoiding costly, inconvenient, and destructive sewer issues that carry a risk to the health of the occupants in the building.
 Many times, there is no access to these traps.
 The picture above demonstrates the proper installation and clearing of a mainline sewer trap.
-However, if the cleanout risers are too deep, chances of getting a cable to move to the down stream side of the trap are slim. (notice the cable being inserted at an angle.
+However, if the cleanout risers are too deep, chances of getting a cable to move to the downstream side of the trap are slim. (notice the cable being inserted at an angle.
 This is difficult to do if the trap is set too deep into the ground.)
 It may be possible to move a cable through the trap from upstream.
-Though, the cable has a tendency to navigate from upstream, down to the bend of the trap and then strait up to the cleanout plug.
-So, proper access and installation is crucial to clearing a sewer line if there is a mainline trap installed on the sewer.
+However, the cable tends to navigate from upstream, down to the bend of the trap, and then straight up to the cleanout plug.
+So, proper access and installation are crucial to clearing a sewer line if there is a mainline trap installed on the sewer.

 The most common way for a sink drain or branch line to develop a blockage is by misuse.
 Water